cogentcore/core/tensor/README.md

 a[a > 0.5] = 1          # boolean advanced indexing
 ```

 Although powerful, the semantics of all of this is a bit confusing.
-In the `tensor` package, we provide what are hopefully more clear and concrete _view_ types that have well-defined semantics, and cover the relevant functionality, while hopefully being a bit easier to reason with.
+In the `tensor` package, we provide what are hopefully more clear and concrete _view_ types that have well-defined semantics, and cover the relevant functionality, while perhaps being a bit easier to reason with.
 These were described at the start of this README.
 The correspondence to NumPy indexing is as follows:

-* Basic indexing by individual integer index coordinate values is supported by the basic `Number`, `String`, `Bool` value `Tensor`s.
+* Basic indexing by individual integer index coordinate values is supported by the basic `Number`, `String`, `Bool` `Values` Tensors.
 For example, `Float(3,1,2)` returns the value at the given coordinates.
 The `Sliced` (and `Rows`) view then completes the basic indexing with arbitrary reordering and filtering along entire dimension values.

 * The `Masked` view corresponds to the NumPy _advanced_ indexing using a same-shape boolean mask, although in the NumPy case it makes a copy (although practically it is widely used for direct assignment as shown above.)
 Critically, you can always extract just the `true` values from a Masked view by using the `AsValues` method on the view, which returns a 1D tensor of those values, similar to what the boolean advanced indexing produces in NumPy.
-In addition, the `CloneIndexes` method returns a 1D list of indexes of the `true` values, which can be used for the `Indexed` view.
+In addition, the `SourceIndexes` method returns a 1D list of indexes of the `true` (or `false`) values, which can be used for the `Indexed` view.

 * The `Indexed` view corresponds to the array-based advanced indexing case in NumPy, but again it is a view, not a copy, so the assignment semantics are as expected from a view (and how NumPy behaves some of the time).
 Note that the NumPy version uses `n` separate index tensors, where each such tensor specifies the value of a corresponding dimension index, and all such tensors _must have the same shape_; that form can be converted into the single Indexes form with a utility function.
-Also, NumPy advanced indexing has a somewhat confusing property where it de-duplicates index references during some operations, such that `+=1` only increments +1 even when there are multiple elements in the view.
+Also, NumPy advanced indexing has a somewhat confusing property where it de-duplicates index references during some operations, such that `a+=1` only increments +1 even when there are multiple elements in the view.
 The tensor version does not implement that special case, due to its direct view semantics.

 To reiterate, all view tensors have a `AsValues` function, equivalent to the `copy` function in NumPy, which turns the view into a corresponding basic concrete value Tensor, so the copy semantics of advanced indexing (modulo the direct assignment behavior) can be achieved when assigning to a new variable.

-## Broadcasting
+## Alignment of shapes for computations ("broadcasting")

 The NumPy concept of [broadcasting](https://numpy.org/doc/stable/user/basics.broadcasting.html) is critical for flexibly defining the semantics for how functions taking two n-dimensional Tensor arguments behave when they have different shapes.
+Ultimately, the computation operates by iterating over the length of the longest tensor, and the question is how to _align_ the shapes so that a meaningful computation results from this.

 If both tensors are 1D and the same length, then a simple matched iteration over both can take place.
 However, the broadcasting logic defines what happens when there is a systematic relationship between the two, enabling powerful (but sometimes difficult to understand) computations to be specified.

 The following examples demonstrate the logic: